mac-s-g/elm-buttons/README.md

 # elm-buttons
-the goal is to produce well-designed, reusable button components written for elm applications
+my goal is to produce well-designed, reusable button components written for elm applications

 ## setup
-Requirements:
+requirements:

   * docker must be installed
   * linux terminal must be available